junxit/us-congress-bills-110/metadata.md

 - 2007-03-09 — Introduced in Senate
 - 2007-03-09 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2007-03-09 — Sponsor introductory remarks on measure.
 (CR S2970)
+- 2008-02-27 — Committee on Energy and Natural Resources Subcommittee on Public Lands and Forests.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-364.
+- 2008-05-07 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2008-06-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 110-354.
+- 2008-06-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 110-354.
+- 2008-06-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 786.